Listing faces of polytopes: Graph associahedra of chordal graphs

 If $H$ is a perfect matching with $n$ edges, then $A(H)$ is the hypercube~$Q_n$.
 If $H$ is a complete graph on $n$ vertices, then $A(H)$ is the permutahedron~$\Pi_n$.
 If $H$ is a path on $n$ vertices, then $A(H)$ is the (standard) associahedron~$A_{n+2}$.
 All these graphs are chordal, and therefore Theorem~\ref{thm:LGAsso-HC} generalizes Theorems~\ref{thm:LQ-HC}, \ref{thm:LPi-HC} and~\ref{thm:LAsso-HC} presented before.

 For a vertex~$v$ of a graph~$H$ we write $H-v$ for the graph obtained by deleting~$v$ (and all incident edges) from~$H$.
 A \defi{clique} in~$H$ is an induced subgraph of~$H$ that is complete.
 A well-known characterization of chordal graphs that we will be using is that they admit a perfect elimination order (PEO).
-This is a total ordering of the vertices of~$H$ such that every vertex induces a clique with the vertices that come before it in the ordering.
-Formally, a \defi{PEO graph}~$H=([n],E)$ is one that satisfies one of the following two recursive conditions: $n=1$, i.e., $H$ is a single vertex graph; or $n>1$, the graph~$H-n$ is a PEO graph and the vertex~$n$ induces a clique in~$H$.
+This is a total ordering of the vertices of~$H$ such that every vertex induces a clique with the neighboring vertices that come before it in the ordering.
+Formally, a \defi{PEO graph}~$H=([n],E)$ is one that satisfies one of the following two recursive conditions: $n=1$, i.e., $H$ is a single vertex graph; or $n>1$, the graph~$H-n$ is a PEO graph and the induced subgraph of the vertex~$n$ and its neighbors is a clique in~$H$.

 The following lemma is an immediate consequence of the definition of compatible tubes.

 \begin{lemma} Let $H$ be a graph, let $C$ be a clique in~$H$, let $\cT$ be a tubing of~$H$, and let $T,T'\in \cT$ be two distinct tubes with $C\cap T\neq \emptyset$ and $C\cap T'\neq \emptyset$.
 Then $T$ and~$T'$ are nested, i.e., we have $T\subset T'$ or $T\supset T'$. \end{lemma}